taminmahboubi/text-to-speech-anki/README.md

 # text-to-speech-anki
 Convert text to speech files (from Google Translate) and put them into a Deck of Flashcards in the software Anki

+## Step 1: Opening and printing the contents of a .txt file.

 First we want to open a .txt file, printing each line:

 ```python